OndrejNepozitek/Edgar-Unity/docs/roomTemplates.md

 ## Terminology
 - Room layout - how a room looks, tiles with sprites, walls, floors, furniture, etc.
 - Room shape - floor plan of a room layout
-- Door - all possible positions of doors of a room layout
+- Doors - all possible positions of doors of a room layout
 - Room template - room layout together with doors

 ## Room layout